DISCOVER THE STORY

 Early pioneers made their own garments and the skills to weave, sew, knit, crochet, and tat were passed down with the generations from mother to child.

-The textile room displays a wide range of antiques relating to these skills: a spinning wheel, a loom, and three antique sewing machines.
-An antique vacuum cleaner is one of the most favorite items displayed.
+The textile room displays a wide range of artifacts relating to these skills: a spinning wheel, a loom, and three antique sewing machines.
+A Superior vacuum cleaner made by the Lanning-Stone Company in 1911 is also featured.